jie65535/awesome-balatro/README.md

 ### Planets
 - [Ganymede](https://github.com/nicholassam6425/balatro-mods?tab=readme-ov-file#ganymede-modsc_ganymedelua) - A planet card that levels up all hands that contain flushes. by [@arachnei](https://github.com/nicholassam6425)

+### Seals
+- [Double Seals](https://github.com/jacobr1227/double_seals) - Adds new Double versions of the 4 base game seals as well as all my other seal mods. by [@jacobr1227](https://github.com/jacobr1227)
+- [Orange Seals](https://github.com/jacobr1227/double_seals) - Adds new Orange seal When discarded, enhances a random card. by [@jacobr1227](https://github.com/jacobr1227)
+- [Silver Seals](https://github.com/jacobr1227/double_seals) - Adds new Silver seal When held in hand at end of round, creates 1 spectral card. by [@jacobr1227](https://github.com/jacobr1227)

 ### Spectrals
 - [Humanity](https://github.com/nicholassam6425/balatro-mods?tab=readme-ov-file#bezos-modsc_bezoslua) - An example spectral card that gives you $100 on use. by [@arachnei](https://github.com/nicholassam6425)